 We learn from the extremes, so we’re ultimately capable of dealing with all situations across the spectrum.

 Complexity of Situational Awareness

 The immediate issue that we all face when employing situational awareness into a modern urban environment is the countless moving parts at any given moment.
-Information overload is a real problem, and our brain often struggles to deal with this appropriately – especially if you are engaging in other activities when you’re walking down the street for example (Talking, listening, performing a task etc.) It also doesn’t help that our brain often falls victim to its own cognitive biases during its hasty efforts to get a handle on the situation.
-The brain isn’t exactly proficient in modern tactical operandi and may resort to beastly, outdated methods.
+Information overload is a real problem, and our brain often struggles to deal with this appropriately – especially if you are engaging in other activities when you’re walking down the street for example (Talking, listening, performing a task etc.) As a result of the bombardment of stimuli, the mind depends upon its cognitive biases to get a handle on a situation.

 [Read our Cognitive Bias Field Manual for further reading on the psychological factors in play.]

-One such example is Normalcy bias.
-If you’re frequenting a certain area in your city each day, knowing fully well that nothing bad has ever happened to you during each visit; these experiences would influence your mindset into thinking “Hey, nothing bad is likely going to happen here in the future.”
-Even if subtle warning signs begin to establish themselves within the area, it’s highly possible that normalcy bias will cloud any rational inputs.
-Thus it is important to be conscious of your normalcy bias (aware that it exists), forcibly attempting to overcome it when practising situational awareness – with the end goal in mind to form a new natural baseline of awareness within common environments.
+Even if subtle warning signs begin to establish themselves within the area in question, it’s highly possible that one’s normalcy bias can be so strong, that it dismisses these new variables entirely.
+Thus it is very important to be conscious of your normalcy bias (aware that it exists), forcibly attempting to overcome it when practising situational awareness—with the end goal in mind to form a new natural baseline of awareness within common environments.
 A bit heavy I know, but it’s important to be aware of such an important cognitive factor that can easily give us a false sense of security.